Dai411/GMT_tools/README.md

  ## Input Data Files
  ### .xyz format
- `.xyz has three coloumbs which are normally as longitude, latitude and elevation.`
+ `.xyz suggests three colombs which are X, Y, and Z. The X, Y, and Z are normally as longitude, latitude and elevation.
+ X and Y can also be the corrdinate as horizontal and vertical. `